Three Tactics To Keep Customers from Switching

 Ordinarily, such legislation goes largely unnoticed by the majority of consumers, but the combined revenue impacts from both of these changes in less than a year put grave pressure on the sustained profitability of America’s biggest financial institutions.
 In response, some of these banks, most notably Bank of America Corp., briefly experimented with an ill-fated debit card fee, which helped inspire many angry customers to move their relationships over to credit unions and community banks during last November’s “Bank Transfer Day.”

 Recent research by J.D.
 Power and Associates shows that customer defection is continuing a three-year rise.
-Both large and regional banks are taking the biggest hits, with defection rates increasing from 7.7 % in 2010 to 9.8% this year, likely heavily influenced by the negative press big banks continued to receive in the media as well as enticements from smaller institutions to transfer accounts (see chart, “Customer Defection on the Rise”).
+Both large and regional banks are taking the biggest hits, with defection rates increasing from 7.7 % in 2010 to 9.8% this year, likely heavily influenced by the negative press big banks continued to receive in the media as well as enticements from smaller institutions to transfer accounts.
 Even so, banks such as Bank of America continue to experiment with new fees in order to bolster their depressed retail banking revenues.

 Banks need to understand that industry fees, absent of associated real or perceived value, have a direct impact on both retention and acquisition.
 However, there are three strategies that banks large and small can take to keep their customers from switching accounts:

 Deliver value through quality in-person service.
 Reducing attrition caused by new or higher fees starts with addressing the value customers experience for those fees.
 For customers who cited “fees” as their primary reason for leaving a bank within the last 12 months, three out of five described their prior bank as having “poor service.”
 While customers will tolerate service which falls short of their expectations for months or even years, findings show that the combination of poor service coupled with a change in fees becomes the “last straw.”